alist-org/docs/docs/guide/drivers/alias.md

 > At the same time, the uppercase `Video` will gather the files of the three folders

 This is because Windows is case-insensitive, video and Video will be considered as the same folder, you will not have this problem if you switch to Linux or Mac

+> Aliases are not supported for load balancing for the time being (if it is supported later, the document will be modified here, if it is not modified, it is not yet supported)